-The City of San Antonio, Texas Higher Education Authority was created by the City of San Antonio in 1984 for the purpose of aiding educational institutions of higher education with tax-exempt financing options to improve their facilities.
-On May 31, 2001, the City Council approved amendments to the Corporationn's Articles of Incorporation to change its name to the City of San Antonio, Texas Education Facilities Corporation (EFC) and to permit the corporation to issue tax-exempt and taxable bonds to finance facility improvements at accredited non-public schools and state-authorized charter schools, pursuant to State law.
+The City of San Antonio, Texas Higher Education Authority (HEA) was created by the City of San Antonio in 1984 for the purpose of aiding educational institutions of higher education with tax-exempt financing options to improve their facilities.
+On May 31, 2001, the City Council approved amendments to the Corporation's Articles of Incorporation to change its name to the City of San Antonio, Texas Education Facilities Corporation (EFC), and to permit the corporation to issue tax-exempt and taxable bonds to finance facility improvements at accredited non-public schools and state-authorized charter schools, pursuant to State law.

 In 1985, the University of Texas System entered into a ground lease of property at the UTSA campus to permit the development of Chisholm Hall, a 508-bed student dormitory, which primarily serves as housing for freshmen students.
 A private developer, Phase I Dormitory Partnership, designed, constructed, and manages the housing for UTSA.
-At the end of the ground lease, the project will be owned by the university system.
+At the end of the ground lease, the University of Texas System will own the project.
 The HEA, prior to its name change to EFC, issued tax-exempt bonds to finance the construction of this dormitory facility.
 (It should be noted that tax-exempt, private-activity financings, such as this, were permissible before tax law changes in 1986.)
 The bonds were refinanced by the HEA in 1996, and approximately \$5.1 million of principal remains outstanding.

-Over the past two years, the owner has borrowed \$2.4 million to make critical HVAC, life safety systems, and interior improvements to the facility.
-The owner now desires to structure the debt components (including previous HEA bonds) on parity relative to term, pledges, and claims on the property.
-If approved, the outstanding \$5.1 million tax-exempt bond debt will be refinanced on a tax-exempt basis, while the additional private debt will be financed by other sources.
-On November 4, the EFC Board of Directors unanimously approved the bond issue, and now requests City Council approval.
-In addition, it should be noted that Allied Irish Banks, p.l.c., will issue a direct-pay letter of credit which will further secure the timely payment of all principal and interest on the bonds.
+Over the past two years, the owner has borrowed an additional \$2.4 million to make critical HVAC, life safety systems, and interior improvements to the facility.
+The owner now desires to structure both the private debt components and previous HEA debt on parity relative to term, pledges, and claims on the property.
+If approved, \$4.18 million of the \$5.1 million in tax-exempt bond debt will be refinanced on a tax-exempt basis.
+The borrower will issue private, taxable bonds to refinance existing private project debt, plus approximately \$900,000 in EFC debt being advanced refunded.
+On December 16, 2003, the EFC Board of Directors unanimously approved the bond issue, and now requests City Council approval.
+In addition, it should be noted that Allied Irish Bank, p.l.c. will issue a direct-pay letter of credit which will further secure the timely payment of all principal and interest on the bonds.